kubedb/docs/docs/guides/etcd/concepts/etcdarchiver.md

 - There is **no point-in-time recovery** between two snapshots.
 Recovery lands you exactly on the snapshot you restore, and everything written after it is lost.
 - Your recovery point objective is therefore your snapshot interval.
 Choose `fullBackup.scheduler.schedule` accordingly.

-Also note that a snapshot can only be restored **at bootstrap time**, into a brand new cluster. etcd requires a seed member's data directory to be either genuinely empty or a fully restored, valid snapshot; a snapshot can never be restored into a running cluster.
-See [spec.init](/docs/guides/etcd/concepts/etcd.md#specinit).
+Also note that a snapshot is always replayed into an **empty** data directory: etcd requires a seed member's data directory to be either genuinely empty or a fully restored, valid snapshot, so it can never be replayed into a running member.
+There are two ways to get there — restore at bootstrap through [spec.init](/docs/guides/etcd/concepts/etcd.md#specinit), or an `EtcdOpsRequest` of type `Restore`, which tears an existing cluster down to one empty volume first.
+See [In-place Restore](/docs/guides/etcd/restore/overview.md).

 ## EtcdArchiver CRD Specifications